Query API

 QuerySet

-After you obtained queryset from object you can do following operations with it:
+Once you have a QuerySet, you can perform the following operations with it:

 class tortoise.queryset.QuerySetSingle(*args, **kwargs)[source]